liuyijungoon/distributedDataParallel_multigpu_template/README.md

 # tools_learning

-There are templates ot tools for learning based program
+There are templates ot tools for learning based programs.